Iddingsite/PlasticViz.jl/README.md

 ![Example usage](media/example_usage_mohr_coulomb.gif)

 It displays the Mohr circle in normal stress–shear stress space alongside a block sketch showing the orientation of the failure plane.
-The circle changes colour as the stress state approaches and crosses the Coulomb failure envelope:
+The failure criterion is evaluated in **effective stress space** (σ − u).
+The circle and block sketch change colour according to the failure state:

-- **Green** — stress state is safe (inside the failure envelope)
+- **Green** — safe (stress state inside the failure envelope)
-- **Orange** — critical (circle is tangent to the envelope)
-- **Red** — failed (circle crosses the envelope)
+- **Red** — shear failure (Mohr circle reaches the Coulomb envelope)
+- **Purple** — tensile failure (effective σ₃ falls below the tensile strength −T₀)

+When pore pressure u > 0, a faint dotted total-stress circle is shown alongside the solid effective-stress circle.
+The failure envelope includes a circular tensile cap that connects smoothly to the Coulomb line at the tensile cutoff −T₀.

 The failure plane angle θ = 45° + φ/2 and the maximum shear stress τ_max = (σ₁ − σ₃)/2 are annotated live.